abizer94/randomname1/steps_to_make_bootloader.md

 1. Make sure cpu is in real mode since some bioses start it in protected mode idk why

-2. Set origin to 7c00 since thats where the bios loads the mbr to setting org doesnt actually affect where the code will be put it is just used to calculate memory addresses correctly for the code
+2. Set origin to 7c00 since thats where the bios loads the mbr.
+Setting org doesnt actually affect where the code will be put it is just used to calculate memory addresses correctly for the code

 3. Store bootdrive (stored in dl when bios loads the mbr) and koffset in some variable to be used later